 What is the project schedule?

-We plan to submit permit applications this summer (2017), and the review and permitting process is expected to last 14-16 months.
+The review and permitting process is expected to last 14-16 months.
 Should the new clean energy center receive all needed approvals, we would begin to dismantle the current plant in late 2018, followed by construction of the new facility.
 Commercial operations are expected to begin in 2022.

 How do I apply for a job – what types of positions will be available?